industrial hygiene

 Conclusion

-Work place hazards are significantly reduced when companies put procedures in place that allow workers to consistently meet federally mandated safety regulations.
-The Occupational Safety and Health Administration provides organizations with tips and training resources relating to environmental exposure and controls, but those companies that need additional help are usually advised to hire consultants who have industrial hygiene degrees.
+Workplace hazards are significantly reduced when companies implement procedures that enable workers to meet federally mandated safety regulations consistently.
+The Occupational Safety and Health Administration provides organizations with tips and training resources related to environmental exposure and controls.
+However, companies that require additional assistance are typically advised to hire consultants with industrial hygiene degrees.

 Resources: